djunicode/resources/README.md

 1. [Django Packages](https://djangopackages.org/) contains different django packages for almost all different categories.
   You can compare different packages in same category and choose your favorite one.

+#### Unit Tests

+[The Django Test Framework](https://github.com/anant-joshi/resources/wiki/The-Django-Test-Framework)
+@anant-joshi's guide to the Django Test Framework

 ### Django REST Framework

 Django REST framework is a powerful and flexible toolkit for building Web APIs.

-### Django Unit Tests

-[The Django Test Framework](https://github.com/anant-joshi/resources/wiki/The-Django-Test-Framework)
-@anant-joshi's guide to the Django Test Framework

 #### Tutorial